jcraver1021/tsume-golang/cmd/labrador/README.md

 type Reducer struct {
 	Name string
 	// Artifact is the file this reducer writes, relative to the output
 	// directory.
+Two reducers claiming the same artifact are incompatible, and
+	// Validate rejects the pair.
+The package tests assert that each reducer
+	// writes exactly what it declares here, which is what makes that check
+	// sound rather than advisory.
 	Artifact string
 	// Reduce folds every record of the run into its artifact and returns a
 	// one-line summary for the operator.
+Returning an error wrapping ErrSkipped
+	// declines the run without failing it.
 	Reduce func(records []operation.Record, out *Output) (string, error) }
 ```